KareemTahaIsmail/P_Cubed/README.md

 You can see how the language looks compared to Java in the uploaded image file.

-Did it prove to be much faster?
-Not really.
+Did it prove to be faster?
+Yes, by 10%.